 Secondly, the Urban Institute found that comprehensive zoning code reform can be a useful tool, allowing local governments to re-examine and rewrite zoning regulations to ensure that new development promotes health and equity.
 These codes are a collection of regulations that can encourage healthy development patterns and limit land uses with negative impacts on community health.
 They can promote access to healthy food, for example, by permitting the raising of crops and livestock in urban or residential areas or reduce children’s exposure to unhealthy food by regulating the distance between fast food outlets and schools.

 However, zoning also has had a history of causing harm.
 Exclusionary zoning rules have resulted in residential segregation, which can limit how some low-income communities and communities of color access jobs, high-quality schools, affordable housing, and other resources.
 In addition, zoning laws have at times exposed these same communities to higher levels of air and water pollution than other populations.

 In many jurisdictions, zoning codes have not been updated in decades, and making changes on a case-by-case basis leaves room for inconsistencies in how regulations are applied, which can lead to disproportionate impact on certain communities.
 The Urban Institute determined that comprehensive zoning code reform, in conjunction with a comprehensive plan update, can lead to better outcomes that reflect a local government’s policy goals.

 These projects highlight promising practices and policies that can advance health and equity outcomes through community planning and land use strategies.
 For these approaches to work, context on an area’s history and needs is critical.
 By engaging with community partners and residents, planners can ensure that neighborhoods across the U.S. are designed to be safe and healthy for all.

-Mimi Narayan is an officer with and Ruth Lindberg is the director of The Pew Charitable Trusts’ Health Impact Project.
+Ruth Lindberg is the director and Mimi Narayan is an officer with The Pew Charitable Trusts’ health impact project.